-If you wish to add new products to your scope of certification, you may request the increased scope of certification in writing to the certification body.
+If you wish to add food sector categories or new products to your scope of certification, you may request the increased scope of certification in writing to the certification body.

-If the scope change is a new process or a major change to an existing process, a new fish or shellfish species (product), or a significant change in personnel, the certification body is required to be advised in writing.
+If the scope change is a new process or a major change to an existing process, a new product line, or a significant change in personnel, raw materials, packing materials, or ingredients, the certification body is required to be advised in writing.
 The certification body conducts a site audit of the additional process or products and either issues a new certificate or advises you in writing why a new certificate cannot be issued.